caradryanl/CopyMark/diffusers/README.md

 - Case studies (Section 4.4)

 All hyperparameters are set as the experimental setup in our paper.
-To reproduce the results, one needs to first install the environment and download datasets and models, both of which are available on Huggingface.
+To reproduce the results, one needs to firstly install the environment and download datasets and models, both of which are available on Huggingface.
 Then, follow our guidelines to run the scripts.

 ## Step 1: Preparation